Office: SEO 1140

 J. Pfeiffer III, E. Zheleva.
 Incentivized Sharing in Social Networks.
 VLDB workshop on Online Social Systems (WOSS) 2012.
 PDF.

 E. Zheleva.
 Prediction, Evolution and Privacy in Social and Affiliation Networks.
 PhD Dissertation.
 July, 2011.
-Abstract, PDF.
+PDF.

 E. Zheleva, L. Getoor, S. Sarawagi.
 Higher-order Graphical Models for Classification in Social and Affiliation Networks.
-NIPS Workshop on Networks Across Disciplines: Theory and Applications 2010.
-Abstract, PDF.
+NeurIPS Workshop on Networks Across Disciplines: Theory and Applications 2010.
+PDF.

 A. Don, E. Zheleva, M. Gregory, S. Tarkan, L. Auvil, T. Clement, B. Shneiderman, C. Plaisant.
 Discovering Interesting Usage Patterns in Text Collections: Integrating Text Mining with Visualization.
 16th ACM International Conference on Information and Knowledge Management (CIKM) 2007.
 Abstract, PDF.
 Application.